weaveworks-experiments/flux-classic/site/fluxctl.md

-      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker network settings --port-mapped=0: Use the host IP address, and the host port mapped to the given container port -p, --protocol="": the protocol to assume for connections to the service; either "http" or "tcp".
-Overrides the protocol given in --address if present.
+      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs --instance-port=0: use this port for instance addresses, either in the absence of, or overriding the service address.
+  -p, --protocol="": the protocol to assume for connections to the service; either "http" or "tcp".
       --tag="": select only containers with this tag
 ```